AsadiAhmad/Face-Swap/README.md

 - OpenCV : Best Library for working with images
 - Numpy : Best Library for working with arrays in python
 - MatPlotLib : Library for showing the charts in python
+- Dlib : Library for detecting and extracting features of human face

 ## 💻 Run the Notebook on Google Colab

 You can easily run this code on google colab by just clicking this badge [![Open In Colab](https://colab.research.google.com/assets/colab-badge.svg)](https://colab.research.google.com/github/AsadiAhmad/Face-Swap/blob/main/Code/Face_Swap.ipynb)

+## 📝 Tutorial

 ## 🪪 License